Text and image embeddings

 Parameters:

 • method: The upload method for your asset.
-Use url for a publicly accessible or direct to upload a local file.
+Use url for a publicly accessible URL or direct to upload a local file.
 This example uses url.

 • url or file: The publicly accessible URL of your image file or an opened file object in binary read mode.
 This example uses url.